JeremyBakker/aws-elasticbeanstalk-deployment-instructions/README.md

 4. Document all credentials securely: root user email address; root user password; IAM username; IAM password, and account number.

 **Store this information in the securest manner possible.
-Consider using a password manager such as LastPass or One Password.
+You will notice that this document repeatedly mentions securing your credentials.
+The importance cannot be overstated.
 Your finances are now tied to these credentials.
-In the wrong hands, an AWS account can accrue charges rapidly, even with a daily budget.**
+In the wrong hands, an AWS account can accrue charges rapidly, even with a daily budget.
+Consider using a password manager such as LastPass or One Password, services whose yearly costs mirror the cost of one hour of the most expensive EC2 instance.
+Pay for basic security to avoid paying for someone else's use of your account.**

 5. **Sign out** of the Root account through the account dropdown menu in the top right corner of the screen.